-- Human and labour rights: How a company manages its human rights strategy is of critical importance to its licence to operate, its impact on people's lives and ultimately its ability to create and preserve long-term holistic value.
-Starting in 2022, we will consider recommending votes against relevant proposals, including the election of directors, where a company is in clear breach of its applicable regulatory responsibilities or those outlined in the UN Guiding Principles on Business and Human Rights, and/or if there is sufficient evidence that a company has caused or contributed to egregious, adverse human rights impacts or controversies and has failed to provide appropriate remedy. - Executive pay: We continue to make the case for simpler pay schemes aligned • to long-term strategy and the desired culture in the organisation, with an emphasis on long-term share ownership.
-We seek to understand how executive remuneration decisions are made with consideration to a company's broader stakeholders and expect the board to intervene and apply appropriate discretion where pay outcomes do not align with these expectations.
-In France, we will increase our expectations on minimum shareholding requirements for executives to 400% of salary for CAC40 companies and 200% for all other companies.
+- Gender diversity in leadership: While many companies have been working hard to improve the gender balance of their leadership teams, too many continue to fall short.
+In 2022, we will continue to consider recommending a vote against the re-election of the board chair (or if not up for re-election, other directors) at companies with an all-male executive team.
+This policy seeks to address clear laggards; and we expect companies to be significantly further along the journey to gender parity in leadership. - Human and labour rights: How a company manages its human rights strategy is of critical importance to its licence to operate, its impact on people's lives and ultimately its ability to create and preserve long-term holistic value.
+In 2022, we will consider recommending votes against relevant proposals, including the election of directors, where a company is in clear breach of its applicable regulatory responsibilities or those outlined in the UN Guiding Principles on Business and Human Rights, and/or if there is sufficient evidence that a company has caused or contributed to egregious, adverse human rights impacts or controversies and has failed to provide appropriate remedy. - Executive pay: We continue to make the case for simpler pay schemes aligned to • long-term strategy and the desired culture in the organisation, with an emphasis on long-term share ownership.
+We seek to understand how decisions are made with consideration to a company's broader stakeholders and expect the board to intervene and apply appropriate discretion where pay outcomes do not align with these expectations.
+In Australia, we expect minimum shareholding requirements of 300% of salary for ASX100 companies, 200% for ASX200 and 100% for all other companies.
 We also draw attention to our expectations on reporting.
 For bonuses, targets should be disclosed retrospectively with a specific definition of qualitative performance criteria and their link to the company's strategy.
-For long-term incentives, targets should be disclosed at grant and details of the performance achieved against such targets should be provided once the awards vest.
-Regarding the guantum of variable pay, our guideline is that a ratio of more than four times base salary is concerning, and more than six times is unlikely to gain our support without a compelling justification.
+For long-term incentives, targets should be disclosed at grant with details provided on the performance achieved against such targets once the awards vest.
+Regarding the quantum of variable pay, our quideline is that a ratio of more than four times base salary is concerning, and more than six times is unlikely to gain our support without a compelling justification. - Auditor tenure: In-line with international good practice, we wish to see companies establish policies of mandatory rotation of the audit firm after 20 years tenure, with an open and competitive re-tender process at the interim point of 10 years.
+This is a minimum standard and when this is not the case, or when tenure is not disclosed, we will recommend a vote against the re-election of the audit committee chair (or, if not up for re-election, other directors).